 Toolshare

-Assignment: Create an app where tools can be shared between neighbors in a community.
+Design a community app where tools can be shared between neighbors

-Tools can be purchased and rented as needed, but there are occasions when an expensive tool is only needed once or inexpensive tools are not necessary to own.
-And then, there are times a store is an inconvenient drive away, or out of stock or just frustrating tracking down a sales clerk for help.
+Tools can be purchased and rented, but there are occasions when an expensive tool is only needed once or inexpensive tools are not necessary to own.
+And then, times a store is an inconvenient drive away, or out of stock or just frustrating tracking down a sales clerk for help.

 Through an in-depth competitive analysis, I discovered that a sense of security was the top concern among users with other apps like Lend Me It.
 It was identified that the terms and conditions were an extremely important part of the onboarding process of new users.
 I also uncovered during interviews that some main pain points were inconvenience in time (learning a new tool or commuting to store), limited connection to community, lack of resources to finish more projects.